Cardiovascular Study Guide for the CCRN

 Carotid Endarterectomy

 The practice of carotid endarterectomy can be used to help remove plaques that become occlusive to the vessel.
 In this procedure, the carotid arteries are clamped, then opened, so that the plaques can be removed.
-Shunts may be placed inside the vessel to ensure blood supply is maintained after the procedure is completed.
+Shunts may be placed inside the vessel to ensure the blood supply is maintained after the procedure is completed.

 Nurses should monitor for these possible complications from this procedure: